na-na-hi/renget/archive/how2playba.md

 If you're playing the game for a specific girl, I'd still suggest playing now even if she's limited.
 Better to find out if you like the game now than wait and be disappointed later.

 >How grindy is BA?
-It follows every gacha formula of having a lot of stuff to do in the first week/month, but after that you just log in for 5-10 minutes, do your dailies, and log off.
+It follows every gacha formula of having a lot of stuff to do in the first week/month, but after that you just do your dailies and log off.
+Dailies can take 5-10 minutes.
 From my very limited experience playing other gachas (Arknights, limbus, some old mobile phone games), I'd say it's definitely on the very low side for daily maintenance.
+The sweep mechanic helps a lot in this regard.

-You can 'grind' a bit more trying to get to the latest cafe upgrade, or by trying a raid difficulty that's above your level.
+You can 'grind' a bit more trying to get to the latest cafe upgrade, or by trying a raid difficulty that's above (or at) your level.
 The reward for doing so is nice, but not significant enough to feel bad about skipping out on it.

 >How do you choose your student wife
 You don't choose her.
 She chooses you.
 The best way I can describe it is that everything just 'clicks'.
 You might not find her for months, maybe even years, and that's okay.
-You'll just know when it happens.
+You'll know when it happens.
+Yes, I am being cringe.

 > I'm AP capped!
 What do I spend it on?
 You spend it on whatever event is currently running.
 If it's a dead week (e.g. only 2x scrimmages) it's: